popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Outline

 # Introduction
-1. Simulation is important for population genomics, both methods development and inference
-    - there is a building avalanche of genomic data for a variety of species @Ellegren2014, and a complementary flourishing of methods for population genomic inference @Loog2021
-        - so the number and variety of species requiring detailed and accurate simulation models is increasing quickly
-    -   coding population genetic simulation models can be arduous and error-prone @Ragsdale2020, but important
-        -   provide training data for machine learning @Schrider2018, ABC @Csillery2010
-        -   for both methods development and empirical research
-        - "accurate" includes realistic demographic models @Teshima2006 (maybe not the best citation) and genetic maps @Nachman2002 as both can strongly impact the patterns of variation and haplotype/linkage
-        -   baseline for further analyses, demography as null model in selection analyses @Hsieh2016a.
-(This self-cite might not be the best reference here...)
-        -   Predictive modeling for conservation @Teixeira2021
-    - stdpopsim is a tool recently developed to provide easy access to simulation frameworks @Adrion2020

-        -   avoid re-making common models
-        -   provide standard benchmarks for methods development and testing @Adrion2021
-        -   improves reproducibility
-        - lower the barrier to technical coding skills
-        - but so far stdpopsim has been mainly restricted to well-characterised model organisms, limiting utility for non-model organisms or model organisms in the early stages of development

-    - many potential users want to simulate their study organism, or develop inference methods for non-model organisms

-        -   feedback from 2020/2021 stdpopsim workshops emphasized the need for simulations of a wide variety of model and non-model species

-Dramatic reductions in sequencing costs are enabling unprecedented genomic data  to be collected for a huge variety of species @Ellegren2014.
+Dramatic reductions in sequencing costs are enabling unprecedented genomic data to be collected for a huge variety of species @Ellegren2014, with ongoing efforts to systematically sequence a wide variety of species (eg. Vertebrate Genomes Project @Rhie2021, 10KP (10,000 Plants) Genome Project @Cheng2018).
+These efforts are in turn facilitating enormous increases in population-level genomic data.
 Correspondingly, methods for inferring demographic history and natural selection from such data are flourishing @Beichman2018.
 Past methods development has often focused on model organisms such as *Drosophila* or, piggybacking on medical genomics, humans.
-But new methods are being developed, or old methods enhanced, to model population characteristics that are key to many organisms but less important in these traditional models, such as inbreeding @Blischak2020 or skewed offspring distributions @Montano2016.
+But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in these traditional models, such as inbreeding @Blischak2020 or skewed offspring distributions @Montano2016.
-(RNG: Any models include these features in the catalog?)
+(RNG: Any models include these features in the catalog?
+MEL: C. reinhardtii? popsim-consortium/stdpopsim#863; Demes can do selfing: popsim-consortium/stdpopsim#857)
 Models inferred from these tools are an important community resource, but reuse of such models can be arduous and error-prone @Ragsdale 2020.

 Simulations from population genomic models have many uses, both for methods development and empirical research.
 They provide training data for inference methods based on machine learning @Schrider2018 or Approximate Bayesian Computation @Csillery2010.
-They can also serve as baselines for further analyses; for example, models incorporating demographic history servce as null models in selection analyses @Hsieh2016a.
+They can also serve as baselines for further analyses; for example, models incorporating demographic history serve as null models in selection analyses @Hsieh2016a.
 (RNG: This self-cite might not be the best reference.)
 Population genomic simulations can also help guide conservation decisions for threatened species @Teixeira2021.